Getting your employees to be brutally honest isn’t always easy but it will help your organization grow in the long run. Here’s how to do it.

 Anonymity might remove the fear of retribution and encourage some employees to share their two cents but HR professionals shouldn’t be encouraging that mind-set, says leadership expert Andre Lavoie.

-Instead, organisations need to embrace transparency – just like marketing agency, Quirk.
+Instead, organizations need to embrace transparency – just like marketing agency, Quirk.

 Abandoning the suggestion box, Quirk created a public process in the form of a flow chart on its office wall.
 The system allows anyone in the company to suggest ideas, gather support for those ideas and potentially have them implemented.